gecio/gecio.github.io/docs/_optimist/guided_tour/step06/index.en.md

 +----[SHA256]-----+
 ```

-The command above generates two files, this is why it is referred to as
+The command above generates two files, i.e. the aforementioned key pair.
-keypair.

-The two generated files are Beispiel.key (private key) and
-Beispiel,key.pub (public key).
+The two generated files are Beispiel.key (private key) and Beispiel,key.pub (public key).

-**You should always keep your private key at a secure location, while you distribute the public key to places where you want access to.**
+**You should always keep your private key in a secure location, while distributing the public key to places you require access to.**

 ## Installation

 To start using your new keypair, you need to add it to your OpenStack environment.
-You will do this with the OpenStack client.
+You can do this with the OpenStack client.

 Use the command below (in our example, the created keypair is stored in
 `~/.ssh/`.
 If your keys are saved in a different location, you need to copy the